TMTM

 immiPhoto credit: Cheapism

 The boxes (all of them packaged in chic black) arrived promptly, and it was time to eat.
-The back of each package provided stovetop and microwave instructions, and this ramen wasn't much different to prepare than the "real" stuff, though it did require a longer cooking time — eight to 10 minutes.
+The back of each package provided stovetop and microwave instructions.
+This ramen wasn't much different to prepare than most other brands of instant ramen we've reviewed, though it did require a longer cooking time than most — eight to 10 minutes.

 So, how did it taste?
 The ramen itself was surprisingly close to its less-healthy counterpart as far as the noodles went.
 They had a decent chewiness and looked the part.
 Where the Immi product fell short was on taste.
-Despite a fairly high sodium content (880 mg, or 38% of the recommended daily allowance), the sauce packets for all three flavors were exceedingly bland.
+Despite a fairly high sodium content (880 mg, or 38% of the recommended daily allowance), the sauce packets for all three flavors were exceedingly bland in my opinion.

-The Tom Yum had a slightly spicy kick and the Spicy "Beef" was the most flavorful.
-The broth in the "chicken" flavor just tasted like paste.
+The Tom Yum "Shrimp" flavor had a slightly spicy kick and the Spicy "Beef" was the most flavorful.
+The broth in the Black Garlic "Chicken" flavor just tasted like paste.
 The noodles didn't seem to absorb much flavor from the broth, either.
 I was also a little disappointed to find that wheat gluten was the second ingredient, as I was hoping this might be a wheat-free product.

 The rest of my family wasn't as enthusiastic (not that I was jumping around with glee or anything).
 Neither of my kids liked it.
 When asked what was wrong with it, my younger one said, "Everything," and walked away.
 My husband agreed it was bland, and felt the flavor was off compared to regular ramen.
 To him, the noodles were rubbery and tasted almost like soy.
 He didn't think it was bad, but he wasn't lining up for the rest of it (hey, more for me).